Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 where

-The above expression permits the projected density $\rho_{\perp}({\bf r}_{\perp})$ of the single-material sample, to be obtained from a single propagation-based neutron phase contrast image $I({\bf r}_{\perp},z=\Delta)$.
-With the exception of the numerically trivial multiplicative constant $1/\sigma$, this reconstruction depends on the single parameter $\tau > 0$.
+The above expression permits the projected density $\rho_{\perp}({\bf r}_{\perp})$ of the single-material sample, to be uniquely obtained from a single propagation-based neutron phase contrast image $I({\bf r}_{\perp},z=\Delta)$.
+With the exception of the numerically trivial multiplicative constant $1/\sigma$, this decoding of the propagation-based phase contrast image depends on the single parameter $\tau > 0$.
 The core of the algorithm is thus rather simple, being the low-pass Lorentzian Fourier-space filter $1/[1+\tau(k_x^2+k_y^2)]$.

-The analysis process, given in Eqs.~(\ref{eq:PaganinBeltranMethodForNeutrons}) and (\ref{eq:tau}), is equivalent to the following five-step algorithm:
+The analysis process, given in Eqs.~(\ref{eq:PaganinBeltranMethodForNeutrons}) and (\ref{eq:tau}), is equivalent to the following computationally-simple algorithm:

-\begin{enumerate} \item Take a single propagation-based phase contrast neutron image with measured intensity distribution $I({\bf r}_{\perp},z=\Delta)$, as a function of two-dimensional (2D) position coordinates ${\bf r}_{\perp}$ in the detector plane, and then normalize (or, more generally, flat-field correct) via division by the background intensity $I_0$. \item Apply a 2D fast Fourier transform $\mathcal{F}$ to the normalized image, thereby generating a complex image that is a function of the Fourier-space coordinates $(k_x,k_y)$.
+\begin{enumerate} \item Take a single propagation-based phase contrast neutron image with measured intensity distribution $I({\bf r}_{\perp},z=\Delta)$, as a function of 2D position coordinates ${\bf r}_{\perp}$ in the detector plane, and then normalize (or, more generally, flat-field correct) via division by the background intensity $I_0$. \item Apply a two-dimensional fast Fourier transform $\mathcal{F}$ to the normalized image, thereby generating a complex image that is a function of the Fourier-space coordinates $(k_x,k_y)$.
 Each pixel in this Fourier-space image will have height (width) equal to $1/W_x$ or $1/W_y$, where $W_x~(W_y)$ is the physical width (height) of the original image input into Step \#1 above. \item Multiply the result of Step \#2 by the low-pass Fourier filter (Lorentzian filter) $1/[1+\tau(k_x^2+k_y^2)]$, where the numerical value of $\tau$ is given by Eq.~(\ref{eq:tau}).
 Optional: As an alternative to using Eq.~(\ref{eq:tau}) to calculate $\tau$, for non-quantitative studies we may simply tune this parameter according to the criterion that $\tau$ should be sufficiently small to eliminate phase-contrast fringes from the data, but not so large as to introduce excessive blurring. \item Apply an inverse fast Fourier transform $\mathcal{F}^{-1}$. \item Take the natural logarithm of the resulting image, and then divide by $-\sigma$.
 The resulting image is a map of the projected density $\rho_{\perp}({\bf r}_{\perp})$.
-For non-quantitative studies this step may be omitted. \end{enumerate}
+For non-quantitative studies, such as the experimental study presented in our paper, the division by $-\sigma$ may be omitted. \end{enumerate}